juju/docs/src/en/tut-lxd.md

 ## Next Steps

-Now that you have a Juju-powered cloud, it is time to explore the amazing things you can do with it!
+Now that you have configured Juju to work with a local LXD cloud, you can develop, test, and experiment with applications with speed, ease, and without additional public cloud costs.

 We suggest you continue your journey by discovering: